 Why is it called “Living Waters?”

-During the construction of our straw bale home, La Casa de Joy, the original owner brought in a group of monks to bless the vile of holy water, blessed by the monks, that is buried just below the center of the home.
-The current owners carried the “water” theme by creating a waterfall through the center of the property.
+During the construction of our straw bale home, La Casa de Joy, the original owner brought in a group of monks to bless the vile of holy water, blessed by the monks, that is buried just below the center of the home under the rose quarts stone in the grout line.
+The second property owners carried the “water” theme by creating a waterfall through the center of the property.
 “Living” seemed appropriate as Living Waters is constantly changing, growing, adding – living.

 Is there a boat ramp available?